magosla/JournalApp/README.md

 To run the app for the first time prior to being signed-in you must have an internet connection for the app to run

 ####Demo account
-Select signin by email and use the signin credentials below
+Select sign in by email and use the sign in credentials below:
 ````
 Email: demo@journalapp.com
 ````